Algia71/CoRayLib/README.md

 Through this wrapper, **raylib** functions and structures can be used by any **Windows COM client**, such as [Windows Script Host (WSH)](https://en.wikipedia.org/wiki/Windows_Script_Host) and [Visual Basic For Applications (VBA)](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications).
 For instance, you can write [VBScript](https://en.wikipedia.org/wiki/VBScript) and [JScript](https://en.wikipedia.org/wiki/JScript) programs (.vbs and .js text files) to create graphical animations / games / ... with raylib.

 ## Status
-*The wrapper covers only a (small) part of the full raylib APIs.
+*The wrapper covers only a (small) part of the full raylib API.
 According my needs and your feedbacks, I will add more raylib APIs to the wrapper.*

 ## raylib version
 I wrapped **raylib version 6.0** (23 April 2026). raylib.lib binary files (debug and release versions) are included precompiled within the project.